james2doyle/sublime-general-doc/README.md

 Take note of the escaped slashes and the quoting around the name.

 The ampersand at the end is significant - without it the editor will hang and wait for browser to close.

-### Documentation structure

-See [GeneralDoc.sublime-settings](GeneralDoc.sublime-settings) for an example of the structure.

 ### References